-During the year ended March 31, 2023, the Company recorded impairment losses of \(\frac{\pmathbf{\text{37}}}{37,095}\) million (\(\frac{\pmathbf{\text{277}}}{277}\) million) in "Share of profit (loss) of investments accounted for using the equity method" on its investment in Anglo American Sur S.A. ("AAS", Head quarter: Santiago, Chile), a Chilean copper resource company, in which the Company holds 20.4% interest; mainly due to delays in development schedule on the mine according to the revised business plan.
-This loss is included in the consolidated net income of the Mineral Resources segment.
-As a result, the book value of the Company's investment in AAS at March 31, 2023, is \(\frac{\pmathbf{\text{144}}{4863}\) million (\(\frac{\pmathbf{\text{17}}}{1,081}\) million).
+During the year ended March 31, 2023, the Company recorded impairment losses of ¥37,095 million in "Share of profit (loss) of investments accounted for using the equity method" on its investment in Anglo American Sur S.A. ("AAS", Headquarter: Santiago, Chile), a Chilean copper resource company, in which the Company holds 20.4% interest; mainly due to delays in development schedule on the mine according to the revised business plan.
+These losses are included in the consolidated net income of the Mineral Resources segment.
+As a result, the book value of the Company's investment in AAS at March 31, 2023, was ¥144,863 million.

 Copper is an essential resource for transitioning to decarbonized society in the future, and demand is expected to grow.
-However, supply constraints are likely to increase mainly due to the declining production volume and degradation of ore at existing mines and the increasing difficulty to develop new mines.
-The Company forecasts that the copper market will be tightened medium- to long-term.
-Although the Company believes that the potential for future copper resource in the mine remains high, AAS has been closely examining the impact on its business plans following the rejection in May 2022 of its application for an environmental permit required for its development.
-As a result of this process, since it became clear that there would be delays in development schedule on the producing and the undeveloped mine site, and that development will be more difficult than previously assumed with regards to economic aspect due to environmental countermeasure etc., the Company revised assumptions for valuation of the mine and recorded impairment losses accordingly.
+However, supply constraints are likely to increase mainly due to the declining production volumes and the degradation of ore at existing mines and the increasing difficulty to develop new mines.
+The Company has forecasted that the copper market would be tightened medium- to long-term.
+Although the Company has assumed that the potential for future copper resource in the mines remains high, AAS has been closely examining the impact on its business plans following the rejection in May 2022 of its application for an environmental permission required for its development.
+As a result of this process, since it became clear that there would be delays in the development schedule on the producing and the undeveloped mine site, and that development became more difficult than previously assumed with regards to economic aspect due to environmental countermeasure, the Company revised assumptions for valuation of the mine and recorded impairment losses accordingly.